 Moraine Lake

 The Trans-Canada Highway is the best road I’ve ever driven!
-The amount of amazing must-see places is why it takes 8-9 hours to drive to Jasper.
-The drive from Banff to Lake Louise is very picturesque and the shuttle takes you to Moraine Lake or Lake Louise.
-Having visited Lake Louise already, it was Moraine Lake’s turn and I was excited no matter the weather or crowds.
-We had a moody gloomy day which contrasted to Lake Louise on Day 3.
-There are plenty of viewpoints from the Rockpile but be patient with everyone wanting pics.
-We walked along the shoreline for an hour to the top end of the lake were rewarded with spectacular views of the mountain range up close.
-The Rockpile is an iconic spot and definitely worth visiting (if you have a shuttle reservation).
+The number of amazing must-see places is why it takes 8-9 hours to drive to Jasper as part of the most scenic drive in the Canadian Rockies Trip.
+The drive from Banff to Lake Louise is very picturesque, and the shuttle takes you to Moraine Lake or Lake Louise.
+Having visited Lake Louise already, it was Moraine Lake’s turn, and I was excited no matter the weather or crowds.
+We had a moody, gloomy day, which contrasted with Lake Louise on Day 3.

 For more info on planning your Lake Louise trip, visit Parks Canada.
-Moraine Lake has limited accessibility with the only option from 2023 being the shuttle bus (no early morning car park like Lake Louise).
+Moraine Lake has limited accessibility, with the only option from 2023 being the shuttle bus (no early morning car park like Lake Louise).

 Peyto and Bow Lake

-After turning off Highway 1 onto Highway 93, the real fun begins.
-A quick pull-in is all that is required for Bow Lake which is vast and has parking along the highway.
-The next stop is Peyto Lake which attracts huge crowds due to the easily accessible viewpoint.
+After turning off Highway 1 onto Highway 93, the real fun begins on the Canadian Rockies Trip.
+A quick pull-in is all that is required for Bow Lake, which is vast and has parking along the highway.
+The next stop is Peyto Lake, which attracts huge crowds due to the easily accessible viewpoint.
 Be patient for pictures as everyone is apparently a model on a photoshoot.
-The next section of the road trip north is unworldly where you’ll pass peaks, rivers and numerous lakes.
-After passing the only petrol station on Icefields Parkways at Saskaten River crossing, you’ll quickly return and test your driving on the big bend.
-Shortly afterwards, there was a traffic jam caused by people abandoning cars. for a bear photo.
-We got much closer to a bear later on in the trip!
+The next section of the road trip north is unworldly, where you’ll pass peaks, rivers and numerous lakes.

 Athabasca Glacier & Sunwapta Falls